The Feast of the Epiphany of The Lord is the celebration of the revelation of Jesus Christ to the Gentiles (non-Jews).

 He comes to save the entire world, not just the nation of Israel:

 Christmas lights and candles are a major decorative element in our society.
 One reason for this is that Christ is the Light of the World and we are to help bring the Light to the darkness.
 But our Protestant brothers and sisters and the secular society tend to take them down or turn them off the day after Christmas.
-Catholics have the privilege of understanding the continuation of the feast, a word the means celebration, of the Christmas season through Epiphany.
-So, let your Christmas lights shine on through the Christmas season at least until Epiphany, and do not be afraid to keep them up longer!
+Catholics have the privilege of understanding the continuation of the feast (a word the means “celebration”) of the Christmas season through Epiphany.
+So, let your Christmas lights shine on through the Christmas season at least until Epiphany, and do not be afraid, ashamed, or embarrassed to keep them up longer!
+It gives a great opportunity for evangelization when our neighbors ask!

-There are many traditions surrounding Epiphany, why don’t you try one with your family this year:
+There are many traditions surrounding Epiphany.
+Try one with your family this year:

 - Bless the home for the coming year.
 Here is a link to the Blessing of the Home and Household on Epiphany.